hyperledger/web3j/docs/source/getting_started.rst

    $ parity --chain testnet

-If you don't want to run an Ethereum client, you can use `Infura <https://infura.io/>`_, which provides clients running in the cloud.
+Or use `Infura <https://infura.io/>`_, which provides clients running in the cloud.
 For further information refer to the :doc:`infura` section.

 Start sending requests